 Part 1: Camelus vs Camelops

 Recent genetic evidence has shown that, contrary to previous belief, the extinct western camel (Camelops hesternus) of North America was much more closely related to extant camels than to llamas and alpacas.
-While Camelus and Llama had a common ancestor roughly twenty five million years ago, Camelus and Camelops had a common ancestor as recently as ten million years ago, placing the western camel firmly in the Camelini tribe rather than the Lamini tribe
+While Camelus and Llama had a common ancestor roughly twenty five million years ago, Camelus and Camelops had a common ancestor as recently as ten million years ago, placing the western camel firmly in the Camelini tribe rather than the Lamini tribe.

 The western camel was about twenty percent larger than modern Dromedary and Bactrian camels.
 It would have weighed as much as eight hundred kilograms and measured two point two metres at the shoulders.
 It is not known exactly whether or not Camelops had any humps, but if they did they may have had as many as two.
 The modern one-humped camel (Camelus dromedarius) has shown to have two humps as an embryo, one of which it loses before birth.
 Adult male dromedaries will sometimes grow a vestigial front hump as well.
 This suggest that having two humps (like the Bactrian camel, Camelus ferus and Camelus bactrianus) is the ancestral condition and may possibly have been shared with several ancestors and cousins of modern camels.
 The western camel has also been shown to have very Camelus-like feet with toes much more spayed than those of a llama.
 These would give good amounts of traction and support and allowed western camels to be able to travel very long distances efficiently and ergonomically, much like living camels.
 Their legs were similarly adapted for a long pacing gait.